 and then we can simply run it by typing

-You can also include a reboot command in script in order to take upgrades to actions with simple command:
+You can also include a reboot command in the script to make upgrades to actions with a simple command:

 sudo shutdown -r 1